Emerson College: Kasteel Well in the Netherlands

-Emerson College owns and operates Kasteel Well in the rural province of Limburg, Netherlands, a national historical monument that provides living accommodations, classrooms, a resource center, and related facilities.
+Emerson College owns and operates Kasteel Well in the province of Limburg, Netherlands, a national historical monument that provides living accommodations, classrooms, a resource center, and related facilities.
 Approximately 85 matriculated Emerson students attend the program each semester, and are chosen through a lottery-style system.
 Classes are taught by Dutch teachers, with several Belgian, German and other teachers from Europe on staff.
 Each semester Emerson brings the students in residence on A faculty-led, multi-day excursion to Amsterdam and to one other European capital, such as: Prague, Venice, Rome, Madrid, Berlin, Milan, Dublin, or Barcelona.

 A restored 14th-century medieval castle is home to Emerson College's education abroad program in Well, Netherlands.

 Academics

-Emerson College is divided into two schools, the School of Communication and School of the Arts, and eight departments offering 31 undergraduate majors and 19 minors (Bachelor of Arts/Fine Arts, or Science), and 12 graduate degree programs (Master of Arts/Fine Arts, or Science).
+Emerson College is divided into three schools, the School of Communication, School of Film, Television, and Media Arts, and School of Arts and Interdisciplinary Studies, as well as eight departments offering 27 undergraduate majors and 41 minors (Bachelor of Arts/Fine Arts, or Science), and 15 graduate degree programs (Master of Arts/Fine Arts, or Science).
+The school also offers five 4+1 Bachelor’s to Master’s Programs that allows Emerson undergrads to earn a master’s degree in just one additional year by taking graduate-level courses beginning your senior year.
 Though the college's programs are primarily focused on communications and the arts, the curriculum is delivered through a liberal arts and sciences education model, where students are required to take courses from other academic disciplines and also have the opportunity to declare a minor outside their major.

-Emerson College is ranked by U.S. News & World Report in the Regional Universities North category.
-In 2021, it is ranked tied for 8th best overall, tied for 3rd in the Most Innovative Schools category, tied for 11th in Best Undergraduate Teaching, and 50th in the Best Value Schools category.

-In 2018, Emerson admitted 36% of applicants, and is ranked 6th in the Universities-Master's (North) category according to U.S. News & World Report.
-There are 3,871 undergraduate and 1,048 graduate students as of 2019.
-Tuition for the 2018–2019 academic year is $46,016 for a full-time student; approximately 76% of students receive financial assistance in scholarships and grants, low-interest loans and part-time employment.
+In 2018, Emerson admitted 36% of applicants, and was ranked 6th in the Universities-Master's (North) category according to U.S. News & World Report.
+There were 3,871 undergraduate and 1,048 graduate students as of 2019.

 Film

 Emerson College has an extensive film program that is one of the largest in the United States.
-In 2008/2009, it awarded 368 degrees in film, Radio, and Television.
+In 2008–2009, it awarded 368 degrees in film, Radio, and Television.
 In August 2022, Emerson's Visual and Media Arts program was rated #6 in the nation by The Hollywood Reporter.
-Along with its VMA program, Emerson also operates a joint degree program with Paris College of Art in the 10th arrondissement of Paris, France called the Global BFA in Film Art.
+Along with its VMA program, Emerson also operates a joint degree program with Paris College of Art in the 17th arrondissement of Paris, France called the Global BFA in Film Art.
 This program opened in 2019.

-Journalism

-The journalism major at Emerson College has become an attractive destination for media-inclined undergrads as it consistently ranks highly among college list publications like Prep Scholar and College Factual.
-"Our programs are super experiential.
-You go out and do the story, and then you come back and we give you feedback," said journalism department chair Lu Ann Reeb.